Hamid Moghadam: Awards and recognition

 Moghadam was named EY's 1998 Real Estate Award Winner for the Northern California Region.
 In 2005, Moghadam was presented with an Industry Leadership Award from the National Association of Real Estate Investment Trusts (NAREIT).
 He received a Lifetime of Building Award from the Commercial Real Estate Development Association (NAIOP) in 2007, and also that year he received the Wisconsin Alumni Center's Vision Setter Award.
 Moghadam received the EY National Entrepreneur of the Year Overall Award in 2013, as well as the Ellis Island Medal of Honor from the National Ethnic Coalition of Organizations Foundations, Inc. (NECO).
 Harvard Business Review named him one of the 100 Best-Performing CEOs in the World three times, and a number of industry publications have named him their CEO of the Year.

 Personal life

 Moghadam and his wife Christina have a son together.
 In American politics, as of 2016, Moghadam had endorsed both Republicans and Democrats.

+In July 2022, Moghdam was robbed at gunpoint outside his home in San Francisco.
+He relocated to Las Vegas, Nevada in 2025.